S3-working-group/s3-practical-guide/src/defining-agreements/intended-outcome.md

 ![right,fit](img/agreements/outcome-and-criteria.png)

-* brief description of the expected consequences of an agreement, action, project or strategy
+* a concise description of the expected result of an agreement, action, project or strategy
-* specific *Evaluation Criteria* and metrics can be helpful for reviewing outcome
+* specific *Evaluation Criteria* and metrics can be helpful for reviewing the actual outcome